bwcompton/EcoAssess/inst/tooltipUpload.md

-Use **Upload** to upload a polygon shapefile (or other common formats, such as KML or geoJSON) designating your project area
+Use **Upload** to upload a polygon shapefile designating your project area

 Note that you'll need to
 prepare the shapefile in GIS software---it should include only the project area;